Gertrude Mead

-Gertrude Ella Mead (1867–1919) was an Australian medical doctor and advocate for women and children.
+Gertrude Ella Mead (31 December 1867 – 6 November 1919) was an Australian medical doctor and advocate for women and children.
 Mead was the third woman doctor registered in Western Australia.
 She was a founder of the Child protection society of Western Australia as well as an early advocate for homes for the aged and daycare centres.

 Early life and education

 Gertrude Ella Mead was born on 31 December 1867 in Adelaide, the third child of Baptist minister Silas Mead and Ann Mead (née Staples).
+Her mother died when she was six, and she and her siblings spent time in the care of their aunt and uncle while their father returned in England.
+Her father remarried when she was ten.

+Mead attended Flinders Street Baptist Church with her family and was baptised by immersion in 1881 after attending campaigns by Emilia Baeyertz.
 She attended the Advanced School for Girls alongside her sister Lilian, the first public secondary school in South Australia and the first school to allow girls to matriculate and qualify for university.
-She matriculated in 1884 with second class honours.
+She was admitted to the University of Adelaide in 1882 "by special dispensation" of the Vice-Chancellor as she as under sixteen.
+She matriculated in 1884 with second class honours, and again in 1885 in third place in the State.
+Mead contracted typhoid in 1887 and remained frail throughout the rest of her life.

-Mead initially trained in nursing at the Adelaide Children's Hospital from 1890 to 1891, and then began a MBBS at Adelaide University, graduating from the University of Melbourne in 1897.
-She spent two years in the United Kingdom working as a resident physician and house surgeon.
+Mead initially trained in nursing at the Adelaide Children's Hospital from 1890 to 1891, and then began a MBBS at the University of Adelaide, coming second in her first year class.
+However, she and her two fellow female medical students, Violet Plummer and Christina L. Goode, had to defend themselves against claims of impropriety - in particular, Mead wrote in letters to the newspapers, that they had "on no occasion examined any patient after 5 p.m."
+Their cohort eventually transferred to the University of Melbourne, graduating in 1897.
+Mead then spent two years in the United Kingdom working as a resident physician and house surgeon at Belgrave Hospital for Children in London, Leith Hospital in Edinburgh, and Dublin Hospital.